 Few leaders and governments have acquitted themselves well.
 But the nature of any pandemic threat and the connections of the global economy — whether the specific vaccine and personal protective equipment supply chains or the general linkages that ensure its smooth function in normal times — demand coordinated transnational responses.
 To date, the world has failed.

 There will be a second chance.
 COVID is gaining traction in the southern hemisphere and second waves are swelling in countries in Europe and Asia.
 Some experts believe that Japan experienced that surge in August.
 The U.S. is bracing for a second wave as well.
 The basic steps that individuals must take are known: wearing masks, social distancing, washing hands.
-Governments must look at the big picture: testing, contract tracing, quarantining and preparing their societies for economic and social hardships while doing their best to cushion the hardships.
+Governments must look at the big picture: testing, contact tracing, quarantining and preparing their societies for economic and social hardships while doing their best to cushion the hardships.
 Japan should be supporting and driving diplomacy – while ensuring that it follows best practices at home.

 The Japan Times Editorial Board